ffund/ml-notebooks/notebooks/8-svm-with-kernel.md

 Let's see the result of an actual fit to this data: we will use Scikit-Learn\'s support vector classifier to train an SVM model on this data.
-For the time being, we will use a linear kernel and set the `C` parameter to a very large number (we'l discuss the meaning of these in more depth momentarily).
+For the time being, we will use a linear kernel and set the `C` parameter to a very large number (we'll discuss the meaning of these in more depth momentarily).
 :::